nu-radio/NuRadioMC/documentation/source/NuRadioReco/pages/detector/rnog.rst

 Database data structure
 -----------------------

-The database contains several collections which itself contain objects.
-The most important collection (or let say the first to query data from) is the station_list collection. ...
+The database is organized in collections.
+Each collection contains a list of objects which contain our data.
+The primary collection which describes our detector is the called `station_rnog`.
+This collection contains the `station list` which describes which station are deployed, when they were deployed.
+Each station has a list of its deployed channels.
+The information of the stations and channels positions is organized in seperate collections.
+Also the response of the different components in a channel's signal chain are stored in other collections.